About Transforming spaces

 In line with what the community has told us, more than three-quarters of the surplus corridor will deliver community benefit including education, public space, affordable housing and tourism.

-The University of Newcastle is proposing to significantly increase its inner-city presence and become a major catalyst in the revitalisation of Newcastle by maximising two hectares of land (part of which is in the land associated with the planning proposal) close to its NeW Space campus.
+The University of Newcastle is proposing to significantly increase its inner-city presence and become a major catalyst in the revitalisation of Newcastle by maximising two hectares of land (part of which is in the land associated with the rezoning) close to its NeW Space campus.

-The planning proposal also suggests land uses to allow retail, commercial and residential opportunities that revitalise Hunter and Scott streets while respecting Newcastle’s heritage and character.
+The new planning controls also provide land use zones to allow retail, commercial and residential opportunities that revitalise Hunter and Scott streets while respecting Newcastle’s heritage and character.
 New pedestrian and active transport connections are included in the plan to enhance accessibility in the city centre.

 The rezoning process

 The public exhibition of the proposed new planning controls took place from 11 September until 23 October.
-Council officers will review all submissions before the elected Council considers endorsing and submitting the proposal to the NSW Minister for Planning to amend the Newcastle Local Environmental Plan 2012.
+Council officers reviewed all submissions before the elected Council endorsed the proposal on 12 December 2017 for submission to the NSW Minister for Planning to make the amendment to the Newcastle Local Environmental Plan 2012.
 Council also adopted amendments to the Newcastle Development Control Plan 2012 at the same meeting, which will provide more detailed development guidelines.

 New public open space

 We have already responded to the community's wishes for new open areas and easy access around the city by creating seven pedestrian crossings over the former corridor and opening a new public domain.